fusionpbx/fusionpbx-docs/source/getting_started/security.rst

 Let's Encrypt
 ==============

-Let's Encrypt is one of the most recent and widely used form of free SSL security.
+Let's Encrypt is one of the most recent and widely used form of free SSL security but doesn't support wildcard DNS.
 You can use Let's Encrypt with your FusionPBX install and WebRTC like `Verto Communicator`_.

 More info on NGINX with Let's Encrypt https://www.nginx.com/blog/free-certificates-lets-encrypt-and-nginx